 Part 4.
 Monolithic refractories designed for abrasive conditions

 Part 5.
 R-MAX extreme service products

 This process increases productivity and reduces the fuel ratio for the lime product.

 The discharge zone of a modern lime kiln usually contains a dam construction.
 Dam construction is used to increase the retention time of the lime in the kiln.

 A lime kiln utilizes both basic brick and alumina brick.
 Rescomag 85 is the best basic brick option for harsh conditions within the burning zone.
 Seneca 60P is the most ideal alumina brick in the calcining zone for abrasion resistance.

 Basic Brick Refractory for the Burning Zone:

-Basic magnesia brick are more compatible with lime, resist fluxing and offer extended lining reliability.
-Greenfree KF, features a high content of spinel and gives significantly lower shell temperatures due to improved thermal conductivity.
+Basic magnesia brick is more compatible with lime, resist flexing, and offer extended lime rotary kiln lining reliability.
+Greenfree KF features a high content of spinel and gives significantly lower shell temperatures due to improved thermal conductivity.
 Rescomag 85 is the best option for harsh conditions within the burning zone.